Select The Correct Statement About Lymph Transport

 Key Statements About Lymph Transport: Identifying the Correct Ones

-To understand lymph transport accurately, it is important to clarify several key statements and differentiate them from common misconceptions.
+To understand lymph transport accurately, it is the kind of thing that makes a real difference.
 Let's examine some statements about lymph transport and identify the correct ones.

 Statement 1: Lymph transport relies solely on the pumping action of the heart.